cjunho/cjh/README.md

 • evolution of maximum of eta against time in "data/max.csv"

-How to read the computational results is as follows.
+How to read the computational data is as follows.

 • Solutions eta and Phi in pvd files are read with Paraview.